-In 2018, a prize for gender-sensitive teaching was awarded at TU Dresden for the first time, which is financed from the funds of the Programme for Women Professors II of the Federal Government and the Länder (2015-2020).
+In 2018, a prize for gender-sensitive teaching was awarded at TU Dresden for the first time, which is financed from the funds of the Programme for Women Professors II of the German federal and state governments (2015-2020).
 The prize is to be evaluated and developed further over the years to come.